agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 ### Disappointing Results

-Many riders set their sights on the yellow jersey but fall short.
-Crashes, illness, and simply not being in form drag even top riders down.
+Many riders set their sights on the yellow jersey but ultimately fall short.
+Crashes, illness, and simply not being in form can drag down even top riders.
 Here are the riders who went for the glory but could not keep it up for the full three
 weeks: